 This course provides students with the basic concepts of management and organization of fire departments.
 It examines the structure and types of fire department organizations, the functions of the manager, and the role of leadership.

 FST 114 - Legal Aspects of Fire Protection

 This course provides a study of legal rights and obligations, liability concerns and responsibilities involving fire department organizations carrying out their duties.
-3 lecture hours per week

 FST 115 - Insurance Grading Schedules